Skip to main content

 Are you missing out on enquiries and bookings because you haven't listed your cottage on one of our Location Search pages?

 We've noticed that many people search for their favourite holiday cottage by geographic location instead of by county or town.
-For example, people looking for a holiday cottage in the Lake District search using that phrase in more significant numbers than those using Cumbria, Windermere or Hawkshead.
+For example, people looking for a holiday cottage in the Lake District search using that phrase in greater numbers than those using Cumbria, Windermere, or Hawkshead.

 Here is a list of the most recent LocationSearch Pages we have added.
-If you have a cottage o My Favourites in one of these locations, it will only appear on these pages if you have selected it in your property edit page.
-So, do log in and your property to a location where relevant.
+If you have a cottage on My Favourite Holiday Cottages in one of these locations, it will only appear on these pages if you have selected it on your property edit page.
+So, log in and bring your property to a location where it is relevant.

 Location pages are very popular, and many of these pages now have pages on rankings.